+I.D.1.e)

-- I.D.1.e) There must be patients available of all genders and spanning the spectrum of psychiatric diagnoses in late life, and from diverse socioeconomic, educational, and cultural backgrounds.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)
+There must be patients available that span the spectrum of psychiatric diagnoses in late life and that reflect the diversity of the local community with respect to sexual orientation, gender identity, race, ethnicity, religion, socioeconomic status, and educational attainment. education level. of all genders and spanning the spectrum of psychiatric diagnoses in late life, and from diverse socioeconomic, educational, and cultural backgrounds.
+(Core)

+I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:

+I.D.2.a) access to food while on duty; (Core)

+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)